aliknot/News-Chatbot/Readme.md

 ---

 ## 🎯 Benchmark Objectives

 The project's key focus is exploring the performance trade-offs across four different model combinations by changing the components in the RAG architecture:

 ### 1. LLM Performance (The Generator)

-We compare two state-of-the-art open-source Instruction-Tuned LLMs.
+comparison of two state-of-the-art open-source Instruction-Tuned LLMs.
 Both models are loaded using **4-bit quantization (QLoRA)** via Hugging Face to ensure they fit efficiently on a GPU (e.g., Kaggle T4 or Colab GPU).

 | Model                        | Parameter Size | Primary Comparison Point                                   |
 | :--------------------------- | :------------- | :--------------------------------------------------------- |